jdhayford/deja/api/README.md

 # deja-api
-Backend service for the DejaView web app
+Backend service for Deja, written in Go.
+Uses FFMPEG for video manipulation.